pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 ### What's next?

-With all those new, shiny features mentioned above, there are still a few ideas in my mind that would be great to have:
+With all those new, shiny features mentioned above, there are still a few ideas in my mind that would be great to see in the future:

 - [providing Mink as a service](https://github.com/FriendsOfBehat/SymfonyExtension/issues/61)
 - [autowiring and autoconfiguration for steps definitions](https://github.com/FriendsOfBehat/SymfonyExtension/issues/62)